-We work with groups of doctors and other health professionals to make health care better.
+One way we’re improving health care quality is by measuring how well we and others are doing.
+For example, we work with groups of doctors and other health professionals to make health care better.

-We give you and your doctors information and tools that may help you make decisions.
+Our clinical activities and programs are based on proven guidelines.
+We also give you and your doctors information and tools that can help you make decisions.

 We aim to:

-- Meet the members’ health care needs
+- Meet members’ health care needs

 - Make sure we obey all the rules, whether they come from plan sponsors, federal and state regulators, or accrediting groups